joshgerdes/jekyll-uno/_drafts/controlled-chaos-in-azure-using-chaos-studio.md

 12. Select your subscription and your managed identity
 13. Select Enabled for Application Insights and select your Application Insights account, the instrumentation key should be selected manually.
 14. ![](/uploads/azure_chaosstudio_enableagenttargets.png)
+15. If for some reason your instrumentation key isn’t filled in, you can find it on the Overview pane of the Application Insights resource.
+16. Click Review + Enable